Non-Standard Testing Application and Policy

 Any reapplicant request for more time than that previously granted by the Board of Governors must be approved by the Board.
 A request for different accommodations shall be treated as a new request and subject to all the requirements for an original application.

 Applicants who are Breastfeeding

-The Bar Association recognizes that breastfeeding is not a "disability," but a normal condition that may require some special accomodations if an applicant will need to pump milk or breastfeed during the examination period.
-An applicant seeking accomodations should contact the Bar Association to discuss the accommodations that may be available and the procedure for requesting such accomodations.
+The Bar Association recognizes that breastfeeding is not a "disability," but a normal condition that may require some special accommodations if an applicant will need to pump milk or breastfeed during the examination period.
+An applicant seeking accommodations should contact the Bar Association to discuss the accommodations that may be available and the procedure for requesting such accommodations.